Linear Park: Plot Lines

 Lucy Harrison and Matter Architecture

-The concept is for a new piece of grass and wildflower landscape that traces the history of the site and the people who lived there.
-The pattern of houses that previously existed will be recreated in lines of lavender, creating small, intimate meadows for people to enjoy.
+A new grass and wildflower landscape that traces the history of the site and the people who lived there.
+The pattern of the houses that previously existed is recreated in lines of lavender, and the intervening spaces filled with wild flowers or other plants chosen by local residents, who are invited to become part of a friends’ group to shape the park’s planting and engage with its maintenance in the future.

 Lucy Harrison is an artist working on projects exploring the connections between people, places and their histories.
 She often works collaboratively and her projects include events, installations, films and books.
 Her project exploring the Warner Estate, in collaboration with Katherine Green, won the Waltham Forest Love Your Borough award in 2017.